 - Throughout the growth cycle of a business, it is likely that owners will want to change their business structure at one point or another.

-- However, a change in the business structure can also trigger different tax liabilities as a result.
+- However, a change in the business structure can also trigger different personal liability liabilities as a result.

-- This guide right here will help you be prepared to make the restructure of your company the right way.
+- This guide right here will help you be prepared to make the restructuring of your company the right way.

 As businesses grow and change, it’s possible that their structure will change.
 Many new businesses start out as sole traders or partnerships of individuals, but as they grow, the owners may look to incorporate or introduce a trust into their structure.
 There can be various reasons for that:

-- Asset protection to separate personal assets like the family home from business creditors
+- Asset protection to separate personal assets like the family home from a different type of business creditors

 - The ability to stream income to other family members, which a trust allows but which can’t be done as a sole trader